 - Regular clear communication and guidance.

 For our students, you can also expect the University to provide:

 - Welcoming accommodation, with measures in place to help keep you safe.

 - Opportunities to participate in sports, clubs, societies and community networks, in collaboration with the Students' Unions.

 As a member of the University community, you are expected to:

-We all have a responsibility to help reduce the spread of COVID-19.
-If you see someone behaving inappropriately, remind them to follow the Government and University guidelines.
+We all have a responsibility to help reduce the spread of Covid-19.
+If you see someone behaving inappropriately, remind them to follow University advice and guidelines.

-- For staff, in the first instance, you can raise concerns with your line manager or your COVID-secure lead, who may be able to assist on some COVID-19 related matters.
+- For staff, in the first instance, you can raise concerns with your line manager.

-- For students, our University Report and Support tool is available for you to voice any concerns.
+- For students, talk to your supervisor or use our University Report and Support tool which is available for you to voice concerns on any issue.